-After starring on the final season of Glee this year as Roderick Meeks, singer-songwriter Noah Guthrie began his “Till It Thunders” tour around the United States.
-Rising to fame after his cover of LMFAO’s Sexy and I Know It went viral, Guthrie has garnered over 53 million views on his videos on YouTube.
-Since 2012, he has opened for acts such as Ed Sheeran, Selena Gomez, and Neon Trees.
+Since starring on the final season of Glee as Roderick Meeks, singer-songwriter Noah Guthrie has been busy preparing for his “Till It Thunders” tour around the United States.
+Rising to fame after his cover of LMFAO’s “Sexy and I Know It” went viral, Guthrie has since gone on to garner over 53 million views on his Youtube videos.
+Additionally, his talent has led him to open for acts such as Ed Sheeran, Selena Gomez, and Neon Trees.

 Noah Guthrie: The experience was awesome.
 I know that is a very generic answer, but it was awesome and very out of the blue for me.
 I never really wanted to act and it was never anything that I had on my radar.
 However, Glee called me and asked me to audition, which led to me getting the role.
 I met lots of amazing people and had a great time.
 My favorite memories are all from hanging out with the four other new kids.
 We all became really good friends and it was a hectic time, but really enjoyable.
 Being on the show has really helped me out a lot.

 Guthrie: I totally relate to Roderick.
 I think that was the whole reason they picked me.
 When they called me and said that they had a character that they had trouble casting but thought that I would be perfect for, I was confused how they would think that as I’ve never acted before.
 However, once they told me the character breakdown, all I could think was that they had just described me.
 They wanted a kind of chubby, shy guy who is always inside his shell and had the voice of Otis Redding.
 The whole season, I pretty much just said the lines like they were my own words because in high school, I was Roderick.
 I was shy and obviously the big kid.
 I wasn’t ever physically bullied, but I was picked on from middle school onward, so I understood the character.
 What really made me relate to him was that when I did start singing in high school, life got so much easier.
 Once people knew I could sing, they were always nice to me.
 I don’t know why that was even a thing, but it was, so I do relate very closely to him.
 I was in the choir and took voice lessons in school.
 It was pretty much me just playing my high school self, except for the clothes because I didn’t wear a bunch of embroidered stuff.

 Guthrie: As far as my favorite song to cover, it’s really hard to say.
 My favorite stuff to cover on the channel would probably be any of the Mumford and Sons songs or some of the offbeat songwriters that no one knows that I cover every now and then for my own sanity.
 I covered a song from a group called Johnnyswim and I really enjoyed that a lot.
 You Are My Sunshine is also a favorite of mine.
 I really like playing Valerie, which I still play in my set.
 It’s just so much fun to sing.
 I feel a connection to all of my covers.
 Some of them are a bad connection because it either took me a long time to finish it or because it was just not what I wanted, but I definitely have a connection with each song.

 Future tour dates, music and merchandise can be found on Noah’s website: www.noahguthrie.com and make sure to follow him on Twitter at @Only1Noah.